radius-project/radius/docs/content/concepts/appmodel-concept/_index.md

 {{< /cardpane >}}
 {{< cardpane >}}
 {{< card header="[**Connections**](./connections-model)" >}}
-Connections describe a logical unit of communication between Components and model the vertices between nodes in an architecture diagram.
+Connections describe a logical unit of communication between Components and model the edges between nodes in an architecture diagram.
 {{< /card >}}
 {{< card header="[**Traits**](./traits-model)" >}}
 A Trait is a piece of configuration that specifies an operational behavior.
 Once defined, a trait can be added to Component definitions.